 Accident Injury Attorney

 If you or someone you know has been injured in a car accident, hiring an experienced DuPage County personal injury attorney is one of the first steps you should take.
 Contact Mevorah Law Offices LLC today to schedule a consultation to discuss your case.
-We have offices located in Lombard, Bloomingdale, Joliet, St. Charles and Chicago.
+We have offices located in Lombard, Bloomingdale, Naperville and Chicago.

 Steven Mevorah has assembled experienced attorneys under one roof so that his clients need not search for a new attorney each time they need help.
 Mr. Mevorah has also established a wide network of additional attorneys so that his clients merely need to stop by Mevorah Law Offices LLC to find the attorney they need.